semanticart/neighborly.js/README.md

 neighborly.js
 =============

-neighborly.js provides extensions for prototype and jQuery allow using selectors (i.e. $$('.some_class') in prototype) to find the closest/neighbor elements either above or below a users current scroll location in the browser.
+neighborly.js provides extensions for prototype and jQuery to allow using selectors (i.e. $$('.some_class') in prototype) to find the closest/neighbor elements either above or below a users current scroll location in the browser.
 It provides scrollToNextYNeighbor and scrollToPreviousYNeighbor to allow you to easily jump between matching elements.

 You can optionally pass a function to scrollToNextYNeighbor and scrollToPreviousYNeighbor that will be executed in the event that no matching element is found to scroll to (as an example, I use this to trigger a pagination event).